Updated: 12 hours ago

 D&I training should deliver best practice outcomes in a wide range of operational areas.

 Generic training applications do have a place.
-However, training which is specifically designed to effect change within an industry setting, will generate more impact on both behavioural and organisational / industry development.
+However, training which is specifically designed to affect change within an industry setting will generate more impact on both behavioural and organisational / industry development.
 This is often more relevant than focusing on training which is general in nature.

 This lack of accountability will negate any potential value that would have been derived from training.
 By simply providing training, without leadership accountability, the organisation will be unable to leverage training outcomes.